 - To the water add about 50-60 drops (HE) to 2 tsp (non-HE) of grapefruit seed extract depending on your machine and an oxygen bleach such as OxiClean or Biokleen.
 I use a full scoop when disinfecting.

 - Do a second rinse to make sure all of the GSE and oxygen bleach is out of your diapers

-- If you’re comfortable with using chlorine bleach, a 1/4 cup should work to disinfect your diapers.
+- If you’re comfortable with using chlorine bleach you could add a 1/4 – 1/2 cup depending on your machine to disinfect your diapers.
 The GSE/oxygen bleach treatment worked for me so I haven’t had to resort to this for yeast.